Tencent: 2021–present: Regulatory scrutiny

 In June 2022, Tencent posted its slowest revenue gain since going public in 2004, partly caused by a 15% decrease in advertising revenue.
 The decline was attributed to the pandemic and tighter regulations imposed by the Chinese government.
 In September 2022, Tencent acquired a 49.9% stake and 5% voting rights in Guillemot Brothers Limited, Ubisoft's parent company.
 On 16 September 2022, Tencent took a minority stake in Mordhau studio Triternion.

 In November 2022, Tencent announced that it would divest the majority of its US$20.3 billion stake in Meituan through a dividend distribution to shareholders, in part due to China's earlier regulatory crackdown on tech giants.
 In January 2023, OpenSecrets reported that Tencent spent over $6.3 million lobbying the U.S. federal government after coming under greater regulatory scrutiny in 2020.
 By January 2023, Tencent had sold its share in Tesla.

 Majority owned subsidiary China Literature acquired Tencent Animation and Comics in December 2023.

 On 22 December 2023, the Chinese government's regulations to curb online gaming cost Tencent $46 Billion in Market Capitalisation.
 Later, on 27 December 2023, the first of trading after the Chinese government vowed to make improvements to the proposed gaming rules, the firm's stock rose by 5%.

 Also in December 2023, Tencent accelerated the pace of buybacks, increasing the pace of daily purchases to about HK$1 billion (with an average of HK$375 million per day) and made a record HK$10 billion share purchase.

 In March 2024, the firm uploaded its revenue report for the 4th quarter of the year 2023, recording a surprising 7% rise in the fourth-quarter revenue, slightly missing the expected mark.

 In December 2024, Apple decided to have talks with Tencent and TikTok owner ByteDance for integrating their artificial intelligence models into iPhones that are sold in China.
 In 2025 Tencent released an AI 3D model generator, Hunyuan3D.

 On 7 January 2025, Tencent was added to a watchlist of companies allegedly working with China's military, along with CATL.

 In March 2025, Tencent released Hunyuan T1, a reasoning language model based on the Transformer-Mamba architecture.

+As of 31 December 2025, Tencent own 11.45% of the Universal Music Group through Tencent Mobility Limited and Tencent Music Entertainment Hong Kong Limited, while sharing 39.9% of voting rights.

 Finances

-The key trends for Tencent are (as of the financial year ending December 31):
+The key trends for Tencent are (as of the financial year ending 31 December):